This article was last updated by on

 3. Tasty Coconut Water

-Hmmm.. imagine the sweet taste and feel of Coconut water in your mouth.
+Imagine the sweet taste and feel of Coconut water in your mouth.
 Oops!
 Did that notion flood your taste buds?
-Sorry 😛
+Sorry

 Coconut water is like holy water.
-It has less fat and cholesterol, is low in calories, is hydrating, and has a good amount of potassium.
+It has less fat and cholesterol, is low in calories, is hydrating, and has good potassium.

-It is the transparent fluid found inside a Coconut with a distinct but sweet taste.
+It is the transparent fluid inside a Coconut with a distinct but sweet taste.

-Let’s look at what nine months of mature Coconut water is composed of.
+Let’s look at what nine months of mature Coconut water comprises.

 PropertiesAmount